-It is also the center for history, architecture, and the arts.
-Edinburgh is one of the world’s most walkable cities and truly has something for everyone.
+Edinburgh is beautiful but doesn’t seem to know it, in that it isn’t pretentious (except perhaps some of the more fashionable bars on George Street).
+Edinburgh is a center for history, architecture, and the arts.
+Plus it is one of the world’s most walkable cities and truly has something for everyone.

 There are some affiliate links in the post below where theplanetd will earn a commission if you make a purchase but there is no extra cost to you!